Properties of contact matrices induced by pairwise interactions in proteins: Results

 \section{Results}

-The spectral relationship between $C$-matrix and $E$-matrix is analyzed for single domain proteins that are representatives from each family of class 1 to 4 in the Scop database of version 1.69.
-The statistical potential used is crude, so that the following analyses are limited only to relationships between the principal eigenvectors of $C$-matrix and of $E$-matrix and contact number vector.
-It should be noted here that the crude evaluation of the pairwise interactions may make their relationships unclear.
+The spectral relationship between the $C$ and $E$ matrices is analyzed for single domain proteins that are representatives from each family of classes 1 -- 4 in the SCOP database of version 1.69.
+The statistical potential used is crude, so that the following analyses are limited only to relationships between the principal eigenvectors of the $C$ and $E$ matrices and contact number vector.
+It should be noted here that a crude evaluation of the pairwise interactions may make their relationships unclear.

 \FigureInText{

 }